Javelin throw at the Olympics: Multiple medalists

-Medalists by country
+Medals by country

 Intercalated Games

 The 1906 Intercalated Games were held in Athens and at the time were officially recognised as part of the Olympic Games series, with the intention being to hold a games in Greece in two-year intervals between the internationally held Olympics.
 However, this plan never came to fruition and the International Olympic Committee (IOC) later decided not to recognise these games as part of the official Olympic series.
 Some sports historians continue to treat the results of these games as part of the Olympic canon.

 A men's freestyle javelin event was contested at the 1906 Games – the first time the javelin featured on the Olympic programme.
 The competition was dominated by Swedish athletes, who took the first four places.
 Eric Lemming was a comfortable winner by a margin of over eight metres and he would go on to win the first two Olympic titles proper in 1908 and 1912.
 A 100 metres finalist, Knut Lindberg, was the silver medallist, while the third placer, Bruno Söderström, also won a pole vault medal that year.